MEDIA, ARTS AND INTERACTION

 Papers

-Under the theme, Rhizomatic Connections: Creative Contaminations in Interdisciplinary Practices, Intermediartes 2025 welcomes proposals for papers, which will be blind reviewed by a scientific committee.
+Under the theme, [x]Human, Intermediartes 2026 welcomes proposals for papers, which will be blind reviewed by a scientific committee.
 The paper will then be published in the Conference Proceedings (in digital format).

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.